maglietti/QB-OrderTrackingGuide/createOrders.md

 # Storing data in a database

-Quick Base allows you to store all of the information stored in multiple spreadsheets in one app arranged in tables.
+Quick Base allows you to store all of the information from multiple spreadsheets in one app arranged in tables.
 This way, a piece of information from one table is easily used in another table.
 We call this related data.
 When Drew started, all of the order information was stored in one giant spreadsheet.
 Over time, the spreadsheet became too large and Drew started to break it into smaller, more focused spreadsheets.
 Drew aligned the spreadsheets with the tasks in the order process then stored just the data required for that task in a table.
 If information is needed from an earlier step in the process, Drew finds it and copy's it to the other spreadsheet.

 Here is how Drew broke the master spreadsheet into smaller pieces.